There’s nothing better than an old pot belly stove to give the look and feel of times past.

 Reminded me of back home.
 We always had a wood stove growing up, I have such fond memories of warming up next to the stove.

-The flu coming out the back allows for a good sized cook top.
+The flu vented out the back allows for a good-sized cook top.

 Husqvarna share in its history: